 architecture, the machine type selects between major subsets of an architecture.
 For

-example, for the “x86” architecture, the two available
+example, for the “x86”

-machines are “x86”, which is used for the IA-32 and
+architecture, the two available machines are “x86”, which is used for the IA-32 and derivative 32-bit

-derivative 32-bit instruction set, and “amd64”, which is
+instruction set, and “amd64”,

-given architecture using -a .
-See Part V for more details.arch
+.
+See Part VI for more

 Specifies the name of the output file, overriding any default name generated by Yasm.

 Selects the parser (the assembler syntax).
-The default parser is “nasm”, which emulates the syntax of NASM, the Netwide Assembler.
+The default parser is “nasm”, which emulates the syntax of NASM,

-Another available parser is “gas”, which emulates the
+the Netwide Assembler.
+Another available parser is “gas”, which emulates the syntax of GNU AS.
+To print a list of

-syntax of GNU AS.
-To print a list of available parsers to standard output, use “help” as parser.
-See Section 1.5
+available parsers to standard output, use “help” as parser

-for a list of supported parsers.
+Section 1.5 for a list of supported

 Selects the preprocessor to use on the input file before passing it to the parser.